Language Design: Implicit Numeric Conversions

 Scala repeats another mistake from Java that was originating from C. Interestingly, while the .NET team copied a lot of design decisions from Java, they considered the issue to be so egregious that they fixed it before their first release of .NET.

-1. Implicit numeric conversion is used as a term to describe the general concept in this document.
-In practice, various approaches have been tried to implement the concept: a) literal implicit defs in the source code which exist only for “educational purposes” and are not actually used by the compiler anymore, b) the non-implicit methods that the compiler uses instead, c) the notion of weak conformance and d) the notion of “numeric harmonization”
+s in the source code which exist only for “educational purposes” and are not actually used by the compiler anymore, b) the non-implicit methods that the compiler uses instead, c) the notion of weak conformance and d) the notion of “numeric harmonization” ↩ -

 There are things that were just mistakes, so for example … [misspeaks] … int to float, is a primitive widening conversion and happens silently, but is lossy if you go from int to float and back to int.
 You often won’t get the same int that you started with.